 Students learn of these employment opportunities by closely monitoring opportunities available on BizLink.

-Interested candidates must submit an electronic résumé for each position posted through BizLink.
+Interested candidates must upload their résumé to their documents section of BizLink for each position posted.
 This enables you to customize your résumé for each position.
-Instructions for individual résumé submission are included in each job posting.
-The Career Resource Center forwards the résumés collected from interested candidates to the employers.
+Students are able to save multiple résumés.
+Instructions for the application process are included in each job posting.
+The résumés are forwarded to the employers once the deadline has passed.
 Résumé due dates are listed on each posting.
 (They are typically due about three weeks prior to the campus visit.)

 Employers pre-select which candidates they wish to interview during their scheduled campus visit and notify the Career Resource Center--usually about seven to 10 days before their visit.